 How to apply for or renew a Blue Badge

-If you have a health condition or difficulty walking and you are a driver or a passenger, you can apply for a Blue Badge through Inspire Community Trust.
+If you have a health condition (including a hidden disability) or difficulty walking and you are a driver or a passenger, you can apply for a Blue Badge through Inspire Community Trust.

 Things you should know about Blue Badges